-To overcome the difficulty arising in interlaced exploration and to extend the interlaced heuristic to address level one instruction and data cache dependencies, we introduce the alternating cache exploration with additive way tuning heuristic for level two cache exploration (ACE-AWT) and is illustrated in Fig. 5.
+To overcome the difficulty arising in interlaced exploration and to extend the interlaced heuristic to address level one instruction and data cache dependencies, we introduce the alternating cache exploration with additive way tuning heuristic for level two cache exploration (ACE-AWT).
 For each cache parameter, the ACE-AWT heuristic first tunes the level one instruction cache, then the level one data cache, followed by additive way tuning for the level two cache.
-The first phase of additive way tuning, illustrated in Fig. 6 (a), adds ways one at a time and chooses the next way to add based on what type of added way resulted in the lowest energy cache configuration.
-Additive way tuning starts by adding one way to the level two cache, and then explores three candidate configurations - a single instruction, data, or unified way.
+The first phase of additive way tuning, illustrated in Figure 3(a), adds ways one at a time and chooses the next way to add based on what type of added way resulted in the lowest energy cache configuration.
+Additive way tuning starts by adding one way to the level two cache, and then explores three configurations - a single instruction, data, or unified way.
 The heuristic chooses the lowest-energy configuration, and then adds another way to the level two cache, again trying an instruction, data, or unified way.
 This additive method of increasing the cache size and associativity continues until the level two cache is full or until there is no longer a decrease in energy consumption.
 This phase of additive way tuning is done when the level two cache size is explored.

 Alternating level exploration with a unified second level of cache increases the difficulty of exploring the line size.
 The line size of the level two cache must always be equal or greater than the line sizes of both of the level one instruction and data caches.
-To allow for level one line size exploration,
+To allow for level one line size exploration, our heuristic increases the size of the level two line size while increasing the size of the level one line size.
+After determining level one line sizes, the ACE-AWT heuristic explores remaining larger level two line sizes.